 a.
 In most cases, you’ll only have access to the common three-pronged outlets.

-It is important to use the default vehicle charging setting until you confirm with a professional electrician that the receptacle and circuit you intend to charge from is suitable for EV charging.
+SAFETY NOTE: It is important to use the default vehicle charging setting until you confirm with a professional electrician that the receptacle and circuit you intend to charge from is suitable for EV charging.
 Faster charging can overload circuits and can potentially cause damage to the circuit or start a fire.
 It is recommended that you use a dedicated individual branch circuit for EV charging.

 b.
 If your home or parking location supports Level 2 charging, you can use the four-pronged plug provided for faster charging.